 Birmingham, Alabama has been known for many things over the years.
 In its early days, it was known for the steel industry.
 In the 1960s, it was known for important events in the Civil Rights Movement.
 And today, it’s at a crossroads between the past and present.
 Steel mills have been repurposed into new spaces and young people have brought in a thriving music scene along with award-winning bars, restaurants, and breweries.
 There are also large suburban areas like Mountain Brook and Homewood worth exploring.
-The city hosts events like the annual Sloss Fest music festival at the Sloss Furnaces, the Sidewalk Moving Picture Festival, and Magic City Brewfest.
+The city hosts events like the Sidewalk Moving Picture Festival, and Magic City Brewfest.

 What to Do